HuynhKhuong/graduation_thesis/README.md

 Details of solutions are provided in the report of my thesis

-## 1. Robot armm kinematics fundamentals
+## 1. Robot arm kinematics fundamentals

 To control Robotic arms, we use the conventional robotic knowledge including:
 - **Forward Kinemtaics**: from joints' variables, we calculate the x-y-z coordinate of end-effector.